jac-oblong/nonstdlib/readme.md

 ## File Structure

 - [Header Files](file:inc) - The actual implementation of the library units.
 Everything of note exists within this folder.
 - [Source Files](file:src) - Optional individual library units.
 These files simply include and corresponding header file and implementation.
 - [Tests](file:test) - Unit tests for the library.
+- [Documentation](file:doc) - Various pieces of documentation.
+The documentation / examples for each
+  module are in the header files themselves.
+This folder holds other pieces of documentation that do not fit elsewhere.

 ## Features